2026 Statistics PhD Survey

 | Actively looking | 5% | 17% | 20% |

 There is another bit of useful advice here.
-If you enter academia, your will probably be either locked in on your your current job, or actively seeking new jobs.
-Whereas in industry, especially tech, you will be more attuned to the market, and switching jobs will be less rare.
+If you enter academia, you will probably be either locked in on your current job, or actively seeking new jobs.
+If you enter industry, especially tech, you will be more attuned to the market, and switching jobs will be more frequent/fluid.

-When you look at the industries folks find appealing, it is not at all surprising that folks are attracted to the field they are in:
+When you look at the sectors respondents find appealing, it is not at all surprising that people are attracted to the sector they are in:

-95% of tech people find the tech appealing.
-And their second and third choices are corporate research lab (e.g. something like DeepMind), and finance.
-All of these are staying within industry.
-The high appealing rating in Finance and National Labs within the 'Other' happens because many folks in that category work in Finance, or a National Lab.
+95% of tech people find the tech sector appealing.
+Their second and third choices are corporate research lab (e.g. DeepMind), and finance.
+All of these are fairly close to their current industry.
+The high appeal of finance and national labs within the 'Other' category happens because many respondents in that category work in finance, or a national lab.

-Professor is the most prestigious job, Research Scientist tops industry
+Professor is the most prestigious job, Research Scientist tops non-academic roles

 Job Title is always a hot button issue.
 We asked survey respondents how they viewed the prestige of various job titles:

 Across all groups, Professor rated as the most prestigious title.
-One hypothesis for this result is that all the survey respondents went through a PhD, which means they are more familiar with the effort involved to succeed in that particular career.
+One hypothesis for this result is that all the survey respondents went through a PhD, which means they are more familiar with the effort involved to succeed in that path.

-In tech, a close second was Research Scientist; 66% of respondents labeled it a top three most prestigious title.
-Research Scientist is also #2 for Academia.
-Although across other industries, it is ranked lower than Machine Learning Engineer, and Quantitative Researcher.
-Entrepreneurs have a consistent, stable level of support across industries.
-One other surprise finding was that 'Data Scientist' is much more prestigious in Academia than it is in industry.
+In tech, a close second was Research Scientist; 66% of respondents had it in their top three.
+Research Scientist is also #2 for academia, although across other sectors it ranks lower than Machine Learning Engineer and Quantitative Researcher.
+Entrepreneurs have a consistent, stable level of support across all sectors.
+One other surprise finding is that 'Data Scientist' is most prestigious in academia.

-Tech industry job titles are idiosyncratic and constantly shifting
+Tech sector job titles are idiosyncratic and constantly shifting

-The tech industry in particular, likely due to how new it is, has a very distinct taste in job titles.
-In particular, the Applied Scientist role is rising in prestige, beating out Data Scientist.
-The tech industry also places a higher value on the Machine Learning Engineer.
+The tech sector, likely due to its newness and chutzpah, has a very distinct taste in job titles.
+For example, the Applied Scientist role is rising in prestige, beating out Data Scientist.
+The tech sector also places a higher value on the Machine Learning Engineer.

-The perception of minute differences in job title within Tech may be due to the fact they perceive job title to be more important:
+The perception of minor differences in job title within tech may be due to the fact that they perceive job title to be more important:

 | Job Title is Important | Tech (N=22) | Academia (N=24) | Other (N=20) |